 1. Identifying the correct location and property

-Oxfordshire is a big county.
-The variety of properties across different areas (each with their own character) is vast.
-Demand for rental property is high in this County.
-A property search is time consuming, so do think about engaging the services of a specialist agent to find the right property for you.
+Oxfordshire is a big county with a vast variety of properties across different areas (each with their own character).
+There are many factors to consider beyond location and searching for an investment property can be consuming and risky if you aren't familiar with potential target markets etc. Do think about engaging the services of a specialist agent to find the right property for you.

 2. The deal